innophi/ansible-letsencrypt/README.md

 letsencrypt_generate.sh my.domain.com
 ```

-Then you can setup a virtual host on the port 443 in your Apache/Nginx configuration.
+The final step is to setup a virtual host on the port 443 in your
+Apache/Nginx configuration.

 You can run `letsencrypt_generate.sh my.domain.com` as many times you want,
 but it will regenerate the certificate only if there is less than 15 days before